Table of Contents

 In late 2019, Github improved how attribution works with squash merges, by automatically adding everyone who touched the code in the PR as a co-author.
 You can see this automated text in the bottom of the squashed commit text.

-Tools like Gitlens often do not play nice with complex code history, where there are multiple authors (co-authors), a different commiter vs author, etc.
+Tools like Gitlens often do not play nice with complex code history, where there are multiple authors (co-authors), a different committer vs author, etc.

 Github's "squash and merge" option basically leaves two commit trails.
 The branch that you merged from will have the full commit history.
 The branch you are merging into will have just a single commit that bundles up all the commits that made up the PR.

-General Rule: Here is the general rule about rebase that seems to be the concensus: Rebasing on your own stuff (your branch of shared repo, feature, solo repo) that is not yet part of shared code is fine.
-Rebasing on shared branches or commits that are already pushed, or other people's branches, is not.
+General Rule: Here is the general rule about rebase that seems to be the consensus: Rebasing on your own stuff (your branch of shared repo, feature, solo repo) that is not yet under active review or part of shared code is fine.
+Rebasing on shared branches, other people's branches, or commits that are already pushed and others rely on or are reviewing, is not (under most circumstances).

 Git styles, standards, best practices